ArchAstroArchAgents

 Install

-Install the CLI
+Install the CLI and plug in your coding agent

 brew install ArchAstro/tools/archagent